JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

  * Holistic overview on governance implementation
  * Connecting the dots

-AzGovViz is intended to help you to get a holistic overview on your technical Azure Governance implementation by __connecting the dots__
+Azure Governance Visualizer is intended to help you to get a holistic overview on your technical Azure Governance implementation by __connecting the dots__

 ![ConnectingDot](img/AzGovVizConnectingDots_v4.2.png)

-## AzGovViz @ Microsoft CAF & WAF
+## Azure Governance Visualizer @ Microsoft CAF & WAF

 ### Microsoft Cloud Adoption Framework (CAF)